RETURN LOCATION STRING MAP

 ONE SUNSET IS NEVER ENOUGH

 Over four years I shot over 50,000 images of sunsets at my favorite beach spot.
-Depending on a myriad of factors each one had a signature chromatic spectrum.
-By scrolling through months of tiny frames I could separate the distinctly colored blocks from the other photos.
-Using thousands of sequential frames, I created maps of sunset strata hoping to cull everyone’s individual memories of cherished sunsets into one shared moment.
+Using thousands of sequential frames, I created maps of sunset strata, hoping to combine individual memories of cherished sunsets into one shared moment.

 TWILIGHT MEMORY